ODCleanStore/ODCleanStore/release-template/README.txt

 -----------------------------------------

 Alternatively, you may try to install ODCleanStore manually.
 Manual installation is intended for experienced users and developers, however, and is not officially supported.
+When you decide to use the installer, you may skip this section and continue with section "Running ODCleanStore".

 1) Prepare prerequisities of installation described in installation manual the same way you would with the official installer.

 2) Import clean database:
-   Execute queries in NUMBERED files in database/clean_db/*.sql over the clean database instance in the indicated order.
-Alternatively, queries in ALL.sql can be executed INSTEAD of the numbered files.
-Note that the SQL scripts contain some testing data in addition to what the installer imports to the database.

-   Queries can be executed using the isql utility (make sure it is the Virtuoso's isql utility!):
+   Execute script init_structure.bat (init_structure.sh) in database/clean_db/
+   passing connection information to the clean database instance.
+Before importing, make sure you have the Viruoso's isql binary in your PATH.
+   Typically, the script can be executed as follows:

-   > isql -S 1111
+   > init_structure.bat localhost 1111 dba dba

+   To import some sample data, you can also execute import_test_data.bat (import_test_data.sh).
-   Note: Using the isql utility is the preferred way to execute the queries.
+   Note: Using the script is the preferred way to execute the queries.
    Executing the queries through Virtuoso Conductor may fail.

 3) Import dirty database:
-   Execute queries in NUMBERED files in database/dirty_db/*.sql over the dirty database instance in the indicated order.
+   Execute script init_structure.bat (init_structure.sh) in database/dirty_db/
+   passing connection information to the dirty database instance.

-   Queries can be executed using the isql utility:
+   Typically, the script can be executed as follows:

-   > isql -S 1112
+   > init_structure.bat localhost 1112 dba dba

 4) You may need to stop and start again the Virtuoso service for clean database so that all queries take effect.